juniyasyos/shield-lite/README.md

 Options:

 - `--force` Overwrite any existing files.
- - `--resources` Publish Filament Resources into `app/Filament/Resources` and disable package resources in `config/shield.php` to avoid conflicts.
+- `--resources` Publish minimal Resource stubs (that extend the package Resources) into `app/Filament/Resources` and disable package resources in `config/shield.php` to avoid conflicts.
+This avoids code duplication; you only override what you need.

 ## Seeder: Super Admin